 Calling a missionary team an identifiable group of people means that these missionaries know each other.
 They know each other’s personalities, strengths, weaknesses, needs, etc.

 Proximity is important for a missionary team.
 Every missionary task team, just like every Christian, needs to meet regularly with other believers face-to-face.

 Care for Each Other Selflessly

 Missionaries need the care of the body of Christ.
 This is non-negotiable, particularly given the difficulties of serving among many peoples and places around the world.
-Selfless, sacrificial care for other team members is critical to their spiritual health as well as the effectiveness of the mission.
+Selfless, sacrificial care for other members is critical to their spiritual health as well as the effectiveness of the mission.

 Partner with One Another Intentionally

 There is a purpose to the community and fellowship of a missionary team.
 Simply stated, it is to make disciples and multiply churches among particular unreached peoples and places.
 It’s this purpose that sets the missionary team apart from other groups of believers that meet together.
 However, it should be noted that a missionary team is not the same thing as a church.
 (The biblical traits of a church include qualified leaders who preach and teach Scripture, the ordinances of baptism and the Lord’s Supper, identifiable membership, church discipline, etc. For more, see Twelve Traits: Embracing God’s Design for the Church.)

 We must be asking the question as to who makes up these teams.
 Missionary teams may be comprised of missionaries, national believers, and/or other Great Commission partners.
 The first and most important qualification is that they must be followers of Jesus.
 In addition, they must also be able to meet regularly, care for other members on the team, and partner with them for the spread of the gospel among the unreached.
 These men and women would work alongside church planters, nationals, or other Great Commission partners.